graphile/graphql-toe/README.md

 **Handle errors the way your programming language or framework is designed to — no need for GraphQL-specific logic.**

-Read more here on the motivation behind this here: https://benjie.dev/graphql/nullability/
+Read more on the motivation behind this here: https://benjie.dev/graphql/nullability/

 ## Deeper example